Regular winter visitor and passage migrant with four summer records.

 Whilst they have increased in both range and numbers nationally in the twentieth century following the wide scale planting of non-native conifer forests, they were still uncommon at Stevenage during the 1970s, 1980s and 1990s with only 17 records.
 Records coming from, Box Wood, Fairlands Valley, Monks Wood, Norton Green Tip, Sish Lane, Watery Grove, and gardens in Chells and Edmonds Drive.

-There were only two records prior to 2007 (from Corey’s Mill and Fairlands Valley Lakes), since then they have been recorded annually.
+There were only two records prior to 2007 (from Corey’s Mill and Fairlands Valley Lakes), one record in 2007 and seven records in 2008. since 2010 they have been recorded annually.

 During the winter of 2007/08, there was a considerable influx of Siskins, with the following records: 20 on 20 December at an unknown location, up to 25 in a Great Ashby Garden between 2 and 25 January, up to 25 in a Broadwater Garden, 30 in Pryors Wood on 20 February, 30 plus in a Great Ashby Garden on 16 March, and nine in a Great Ashby Garden on 29 March.